 Our growth-oriented business plan to offer products to our customers will require continued capital investment.
 Our research and development activities will require continued investment.
 We raised \$9.6 million and \$12.0 million in 2018 and 2017, respectively, through debt and equity financing at varying terms.
-In order to implement and grow our operations through December 31, 2019 and achieve an expected annual revenue stream from the introduction of new products which commenced in 2018 and as we expect to continue in 2019 as contemplated in our current business plan, we expect that we will need to raise approximately \$5 to \$7.5 million.
+Further, in June 2019 we sold 38,763,750 shares of common stock for approximately \$3.1 million in gross proceeds.
+Based on current cash resources, we expect that we will need to continue to raise capital through debt and/or equity offerings in order to maintain our operations and/or further implement and grow our operations through December 31, 2020.
 There is no guarantee that our current business plan will not change, and as a result of such change, that we will need additional capital to implement such business plan.
 Further, assuming we achieve our expected growth plan, of which there is no guarantee, we will need additional capital to implement growth beyond our current business plan.